American Bulldog Lifespan

 The American Bulldog has an average lifespan of 10-12 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your American Bulldog live to the upper end of this range.

-With a typical weight of 60-120 lbs and lifespan of 10-12 yrs, the American Bulldog requires thoughtful care tailored to their specific breed characteristics.
+At 60-120 lbs and a 10-12 yrs lifespan, the American Bulldog is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The American Bulldog's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Factors Affecting Longevity

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 American Bulldogs with moderate energy levels strike a good balance between activity and relaxation.

 - Size: large (60-120 lbs)